ampsci

 void solve_initial_K(T t0, Y f0, Y g0)

-Automatically sets the first K values for F (and dF), given a single initial value for F,...
+Sets the first K values of F (and dF) given a single initial condition.

 which automatically sets the first K values for F (and dF), given a single initial value for F, f0=f(t0), fg=g(t0), by using successive N-step AM methods, for N={1,2,...,K-1}.